-There seems to be a common theme going on with women at the moment and that is that if they were just a bit thinner they would be more attractive and a lot happier.
+There seems to be a common theme going on with my subscription group members at the moment and that is that if they were just a bit thinner they would be more attractive and lot happier.

 And this is something I struggled with for ages too so I totally get the calculation but it’s wrong.

 If it was just as simple as that, we’d all exercise more and eat less wouldn’t we?
 There’d be no need for the billion pound diet industry making promises to make us thin and then not delivering for every one signed up to their programme, why would it work for some and not for others?

 The secret is this.